 Community Connections Network (CCN)

-Ten CCN teams across Oregon convene monthly multidisciplinary team meetings to address the needs of CYSHN in their communities.
-Representatives from health, education, and community services come together to hear about a child’s and family’s needs, and to develop a care plan.
-CCN teams also asses and improve their local systems of care.
+Ten CCN Child Health Teams across Oregon convene monthly interdisciplinary team meetings to address the needs of CYSHN (Children and Youth with Special Health Needs) in their communities.
+Representatives from health, education, and community services come together to hear about a child and family’s needs, and to develop a care plan.
+Child Health Teams also assess and improve their local systems of care.

-OCCSHYN contracts with local physicians and several other team members for their time.
-OCCYSHN provides technical support for CCN teams, as well as training aimed at building local capacity to serve CYSHN.
+OCCYSHN contracts with local physicians and several other team members for their time.
+OCCYSHN provides technical support for CCN Child Health Teams, as well as training aimed at building local capacity to serve CYSHN.

-What Can a CCN Team Do For My Child and Family?
+What Can a CCN Child Health Team Do For My Child and Family?

-- Provide a medical consultation with the CCN Team physician.
+- Provide a medical consultation with the Child Health Team physician

-- Work with a Family Liaison (link to FIN page here), who is a local parent skilled in identifying resources and bringing the family perspective to the table.
+- Work with a Parent Partner who is a local parent skilled in identifying resources and bringing the family perspective to the table

-CCN can work with families of youth up to the age of 21 as they transition to adulthood.
-Even if a young person already has a transition plan at school, the CCN Team can help families and youth coordinate services for independent living and health care.
+Child Health Teams can work with families of youth through the age of 20 as they transition to adulthood.
+Even if a young person already has a transition plan at school, the Child Health Team can help families and youth coordinate services for independent living and health care.

-Families who have a child with an unresolved health or development concern may request a CCN Team meeting.
-Physicians, schools, and other community agencies may also refer to CCN.
+Families who have a child with an unresolved health or development concern may request a CCN Child Health Team meeting.
+Physicians, schools, and other community agencies may also refer.

 Any family is eligible, regardless of income or insurance status.
-There is no cost to families to meet with a CCN team.
+There is no cost to families to meet with a CCN Child Health Team.